 At its heart, business is about people.
 Interacting with people, showing them why your product or service is the best, and using that product or service to improve their lives.
 But when you think of your customers as a faceless group, it’s difficult to make decisions.
 That’s where user and customer personas come in.

 These personas can help you stay focused, without getting overwhelmed by masses of data.
 There are two types of personas that come in handy for business:

 - User personas

-If you’ve been reading about online business, you’ve probably seen the term “user persona” being thrown around.
+If you’ve been reading about online businesses, you’ve probably seen the term “user persona” being thrown around.
 A user persona represents the person who will be using your product and is often used to guide product creation and development.
 It’s especially common to see the term when talking about app development or the software-as-a-service (SaaS) industry.